Enjoy the new nature garden at Perth Road

 This project is is part-funded by the UK government through the UK Shared Prosperity Fund.

-We’re delighted to let you know that the new nature garden at Perth Road in Lea Bridge that we designed with local primary school students is ready for you to enjoy this summer!
+We’re delighted to let you know that the new nature garden at Perth Road in Lea Bridge that we designed with local primary school students is ready for you to enjoy!

 Photograph of the new garden taken from Lea Bridge Road Designing the garden with the community